- What is a Labour-Sponsored Investment Fund?

 Under the Labour-Sponsored Venture Capital Corporations act, a shareholder must hold their SaskWorks shares for 8 years.

 After the legislated 8-year LSIF hold period has elapsed, an investor may redeem their shares in the SaskWorks Venture Fund without penalty.
-Should a shareholder redeem their shares before the 8-year hold period is over, they will incur a deferred sales charge (DSC) in addition to having to pay back the tax credits that they received for their investment.
 Please note: any tax clawbacks are waived in the event of a shareholder’s death.

 Mature shares will remain invested in the Fund until the shareholder chooses to redeem them.
 Shareholders may also “roll” their mature investment back into the Fund; upon doing so, the shareholder will receive a second tax credit on their original investment.